Wednesday, September 20, 2023

 SuperFreakonomics - Steven Levitt and Stephen J. Dubner

-I’ve already talked about the the first book of the series (Freakonomics) a few months back.
+I’ve already talked about the first book of the series (Freakonomics) a few months back.
 In this new non fiction work the authors keep analyzing situations that apparently don’t have anything to do with economics, by using tools that are normally handled by economists.

-The theme is still the same, only this time it is expanded, explained more in detail and displayed with new examples: humans beings behave in response to incentives (positive or negative).
+The theme is still the same, only this time it is expanded, explained more in detail and displayed with new examples: human beings behave in response to incentives (positive or negative).
 Basically when we do or say something we are always trying to get some gain or avoid some loss, not necessarily tangible ones.

 Wednesday, May 24, 2023